 1.4 Study Process & Approach

 Study Process

 Preparation of this report has involved a review of background documents, together with the relevant planning schemes, VCAT decisions and Planning Panel reports.
-Analysis of GIS information and photography (including aerial photography) has also informed the contents of this report, together with a detailed field survey, undertaken over the course of several days, by car, foot, bicycle and boat.
+Analysis of GIS information and photography (including aerial photography) has also informed the contents of this report, together with a detailed field survey, undertaken over the course of three days, including one full day on foot/ bicycles.

 The process consisted of an assessment of the river corridor's:

 - landscape character

 - key views

 - values

 - threats and pressures

 - existing policy and controls.